OpenFAST/openfast/docs/source/testing/regression_test_windows.rst

     a) Open the Visual Studio Solution (``FAST.sln``) located in ``openfast\vs-build\FAST`` folder

-    b) Choose Release and x64 for the Solutions Configuration and Solutions Platform, respectively
+    b) Choose Release_Double and x64 for the Solutions Configuration and Solutions Platform, respectively

     c) From the menu bar select ``Build->Build Solution``